jasonumiker/kubernetes-training/README.md

 A CRD is a way to extend Kubernetes to be able to give it more YAML documents to represent other things than what is built-in to Kubernetes.
 This chart/operator installs several but lets look at one key one (Prometheuses) - `kubectl get prometheuses -n monitoring -o yaml`.

-This operator is waiting for you to create a `kind: Prometheus` document - and it in response will install and manage a Prometheus server on the cluster for you.
+This operator is waiting for you to create/update/delete YAML documents of `kind: Prometheus` document (as defined in the CRD) - and, in response, it will install/update/delete prometheus server(s) on the cluster.

-The reason why we had to update those CRDs is the schema of what parameters the operator supports/expects form these custom resources will have changed.
+The reason why we had to update those CRDs is the schema of what parameters the operator supports/expects form these custom resources will have changed from version 65 to 66.

 We'll look more at what an operator is in the next section.

 ## Controllers/Operators
-TODO
+Kubernetes controllers are control loops that track your resource clusters and alter them to match the desired state that you declared in a continuous cycle.
+Kubernetes operators are a type of controller that uses API extensions — or custom resources — to complete tasks.
+Given that a operator is a type of controller the two terms are often (if slightly incorrectly) used interchangeably.

+As we discussed in the [last section](#what-is-a-custom-resource-definition-crd) a custom resource definition, or CRD, extends Kubernetes to let you define things beyond Pods and Deployments to things like Prometheuses.
+And then you couple that with a controller that knows how to create, update and delete Prometheus servers in response to what you define in those custom resource documents of `kind: Prometheus` once you've defined them and their schema to the system with a CRD.

 ### Admission Controllers / OPA Gatekeeper
 TODO